Seabreg/Espionage/README.md

-# Espionage - A Network Packet and Traffic Interceptor For Linux.
+# Espionage - A Network Traffic Interceptor For Linux